dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ### Bug Report

 If you would like to report a bug, please post it in [#dialtone](https://dialpad.slack.com/messages/dialtone/).
 We will assist you in determining whether it is a Dialtone bug.
 Please give us a working example of the bug on a private beta or deploy preview link.
+A branch we can checkout is also helpful.
 If we have determined that this is a bug in Dialtone, then you may create a [Jira ticket](https://switchcomm.atlassian.net/jira/software/projects/DT/boards/187/backlog) for the bug.
 We will get to fixing the bug in the future, or you can fix the bug yourself by [Making a Pull Request](#making-a-pull-request)

 ### Making a Pull Request